Ristolainen's injury opens door for Flyers' young defensemen in camp

 The risk of holding onto Ristolainen was that the 30-year-old's value may have been at its highest.
 Ristolainen has battled injuries during his time in Philadelphia, but he had stayed healthy this season and was playing some of the best hockey of his career.
 Next season, he'll be in Year 4 of a five-year contract, which has a $5.1 million annual cap hit.

 There's reason to believe Ristolainen can get healthy and be an effective guy again for the Flyers.
-But having him miss the start of 2025-26 is a tough blow and a reinjury of sorts causes some concern.
+But a reinjury causes some concern and having him miss camp and potentially the start of 2025-26 is a tough blow.

 "There are teams that have called to inquire, but Risto has been so good, too, for us," Briere said in January.
 "He's not a rental.
 For us, there's no rush to trade him.
 We finally have him healthy, we finally have him playing extremely well.
 To find a right-shot D like that, to play in your top four, to play as physical as he does, they're tough to find."